JeremyCSUMB/canvasCourseExtractor/README.md

 1. Go to the GPT Builder interface on the OpenAI platform.
 2. Create a new custom GPT.
 3. In the "Knowledge" section, upload the preprocessed text file (e.g., `course_12345_preprocessed_gpt_builder.txt`).
-4. In the "Instructions" section, use the following prompt prefix to guide the AI's behavior:
+4. In the "Instructions" section, use the following prompt to guide the AI's behavior:

 ```
 You are an AI tutor assistant for a specific course.
 Your knowledge comes from the uploaded course information, which includes details about assignments and modules.
 Your role is to: